 \subsection{Implementation of FEX}

-The computation workflow of FEX starts with the construction of a binary tree.
-Each node of the tree contains either a unary or binary operator.
+The computational workflow of FEX starts with the construction of a binary tree.
+Each tree node contains either a unary or binary operator.
 The solution candidate $u$ is obtained by the evaluation of the function represented by the binary tree.
-Next, the mixed combinatorial optimization ~\eqref{eqn:co} is applied to adaptively select the optimal operators in all nodes of the tree.
+Next, the mixed combinatorial optimization ~\eqref{eqn:co} is applied to adaptively select the optimal operators in all tree nodes.
 The goal of the mixed combinatorial optimization is to identify operators that can recover the structure of the true solution.
 FEX is summarized in Algorithm~\ref{alg:workflow}.
-Details of its implementation are found in Appendix~\ref{alg:fex}.
+Details of its implementation are found in the supplementary materials.